 The DNA Land Service

-Volunteers need to create an account with DNA Land and sign a 1500-word consent form.
+What is DNA Land?
+Volunteers need to create an account with a DNA Land login and sign a 1500-word consent form.
 It also describes simply the risks and benefits of sharing genetic data without legal jargon.

 The website collects data like email addresses, genomic data, basic demographic information about the participant and immediate family, and traits.
 They also store phenotypes by providing questionnaires addressing physical and health traits.
 Each questionnaire pertains to a single trait, and users may choose which questionnaires to complete.

-DNA Land provides free services as incentives to users who upload their genomic information.
+The company provides free services as incentives to users who use DNA Land, uploading raw data.
 These include (i) an ancestry composition report, (ii) a relative finder, and (iii) prediction of interesting physical and wellness traits.
 It also imputes genetic information, which allows users to find genetic variations that were not part of the original file.